Sufficiently Regularized Nonnegative Quartic Polynomials are Sum-of-Squares: Interpretation and Implications of the SoS Exactness Theory

 We first study the quartic problem \eqref{Nesterov np hard 1}.
 Since \(f_{\mathcal N}\) is 4-homogeneous, maximizing over the unit ball or over the sphere is equivalent: $ \max_{\|s\| \le 1} f_{\mathcal N}(s) = \max_{\|s\| = 1} f_{\mathcal N}(s). $ A Lagrangian reformulation is given by

 The quartic polynomial \(\mathcal L(s,\lambda)\) is bounded below with respect to \(s\), but not with respect to $\lambda$.
-The Lagrangian formulation \eqref{eq:nesterov-quartic LM} is fundamentally different from our quartically regularized polynomial model in the following ways.
+The Lagrangian formulation \eqref{eq:nesterov-quartic LM} is fundamentally different from our quartically regularized polynomial model in the following ways. {The key reason is that the Lagrangian formulations and the quartically regularized model have fundamentally different geometry.}

-\begin{remark} Several key distinctions explain why quartic maximization over the Euclidean ball is NP-hard, whereas sufficiently quartically regularized minimization is tractable. \begin{enumerate} \item \textbf{Unboundedness in the Lagrange multiplier.} The variable pair is \((s, \lambda)\).
+\begin{remark} Several key distinctions explain why quartic maximization over the Euclidean ball is NP-hard, whereas sufficiently quartically regularized minimization is tractable. \begin{enumerate} \item \textbf{Unbounded in the Lagrange multiplier.} The variable pair is \((s, \lambda)\).
 While \(\mathcal L(s,\lambda)\) is quartic in \(s\), it contains \emph{no} regularization term in~\(\lambda\), hence \(\mathcal L(s,\lambda)\) is unbounded in~\(\lambda\).

 \item \textbf{No freedom to choose a regularization parameter.} In quartic regularization, the coefficient \(\sigma > 0\) is a user-chosen stabilizing parameter.
 In contrast, here \(\lambda^*\) is an \emph{optimization variable} determined by the KKT system, not a tunable regularization parameter.